beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 Protection is computed as `armor_num`.

-Durability is computed as `armor_num * 7`.
+Initial durability is computed as `armor_num * 7`.

 Initial Price is computed as `armor_num * 10`.

-Armor will deflect its Protection rating in points of damage when hit.

-Points of damage absorbed are subtracted from the Durability value.
+Points of [damage](#taking-damage) absorbed are subtracted from the Durability value.
 When Durability falls to 0, the armor is destroyed.

 ## Recipes